-- 6. If you are using a pressure-sensitive pen tablet, use the Minimum Size slider to set the size of your brush when using your pen with very little pressure.
-The minimum size is set to a percentage of your brush tip's maximum size, which is 25% by default.
-If you don't want the pressure on your pen to affect the brush size, set this parameter to 100%. - 7.
-If you want your brush to keep the same size relative to the camera frame when the camera zooms in on or zooms out of the scene, check the Proportional to Camera option. - 8.
-If you want your brush tip to have uneven dimensions, use the Roundness slider to shrink the brush tip vertically all the while preserving its horizontal size. - 9.
-If you want your brush tip to be at an angle, use the Angle slider to rotate your brush tip. - 10.
-Use the Hardness slider to set how much of the outer part of your brush tip should fade to transparency.
+- 12. Use the Hardness slider to set how much of the outer part of your brush tip should fade to transparency.
 If you set it to 100 %, the brush will be completely solid.
-If you set it to 0 %, the brush will only be opaque in its center, and will gradually become transparent towards its edges. - 11.
+If you set it to 0 %, the brush will only be opaque in its center, and will gradually become transparent towards its edges. - 13.
 Use the Spacing slider to set how much distance you must drag your brush before Harmony prints the brush tip onto your canvas, relative to your brush's size.
 The default setting is 7%, which produces a relatively realistic brush stroke-like result.
 If this setting is too low, your brush strokes might feel too thick and opaque.
-If this setting is too high, your strokes will look like the brush tip has been stamped repeatedly over your canvas instead of dragged on it. - 12.
-If you want the size of your brush tip to vary each time it's printed on your canvas, set the Random Size setting to any value above 0 %. - 13.
-If you want the angle of your brush tip to be random each time the tip is printed on your canvas, set the Random Angle setting to any value above 0°. - 14.
-If you want the spacing between each instance of the brush tip to be random, set the Random Spacing setting to any value above 0 %. - 15.
-If you want the spacing between each instance of the brush tip to be random, set the RandomSpacing setting to any value above 0 %. - 16.
+If this setting is too high, your strokes will look like the brush tip has been stamped repeatedly over your canvas instead of dragged on it. - 14.
+If you want the size of your brush tip to vary each time it's printed on your canvas, set the RandomSize setting to any value above 0 %. - 15.
+If you want the angle of your brush tip to be random each time the tip is printed on your canvas, set the Random Angle setting to any value above 0°. - 16.
+If you want the spacing between each instance of the brush tip to be random, set the Random Spacing setting to any value above 0 %. - 17.
+If you want the spacing between each instance of the brush tip to be random, set the RandomSpacing setting to any value above 0 %. - 18.
 In the Camera or Drawing view, start drawing to test your brush settings.

 It is also possible to use textures when drawing with the Pencil tool.
 Those textures follow the angle of your pencil lines, which may create more interesting results depending on your desired drawing style.
-For more information, see About Pencil Line Textures on page 335.
+For more information, see About Pencil Line Textures on page 356.